Thereallo1026/HoYoLAB-Checkin/README.md

 #### Why did the script fail after a period of time?

 The script may fail due to expired stokens or a HoYoLAB geetest challenge.
 To resolve this, log in to HoYoLAB and complete the geetest challenge to restore functionality for automation.
+While the chance of this happening is minimal, it's not impossible.

 ### Contributing